thycotic/dsv-docs/product/dynamic-secrets/azure.md

 | roleName                  | azure role name to be assigned to the generated service principal |
 | roleId                    | azure role id to be assigned to the generated service principal                |
 | scope                     | optional azure role name to be assigned to the generated service principal
-| appId                     | optional application  ID for an existing service principal that will be used instead of creating dynamic service principals
+| appId                     | optional application  ID for an existing service principal that will be used instead of creating temporary service principals
-| appObjectId               | optional application Object ID for an existing service principal that will be used instead of creating dynamic service principals.
+| appObjectId               | optional application Object ID for an existing service principal that will be used instead of creating temporary service principals.
 | ttl                       | optional time to live in seconds of the generated token.
 If none is specified it will default to 900 |